google/skia-buildbot/fiddle/DESIGN.md

 appended to the end of the file.

-The rest of the work, compiling the user's code and then running it, is done in the container, i.e. run in a root jail using systemd-nspawn.
+The rest of the work, compiling the user's code and then running it, is done in the overlay filesystem.

-In the container, / is mounted read-only.
-Also bind an overlay filesystem is created to mirror /mnt/pd0/fiddle into the container, so the full contents are available to read, but any writes are directed into the temp directory created for each run.
+In the overlayfs, / is mounted as an overlay filesystem created to mirror /mnt/pd0/fiddle so the full contents are available to read, but any writes are directed into the temp directory created for each run.

 The source for draw.cpp is mounted readonly as a file that takes the place of the default draw.cpp.
-The source of the mount point for draw.cpp is
-$FIDDLE\_ROOT/tmp/<tmpdir>/, where tmpdir is unique for each requested compile.
-(This is just a symbolic link when not running via nspawn.)

 Compile 'fiddle' using Ninja and run via ptrace control with fiddle\_secwrap.
 Source images will be loaded in $FIDDLE\_ROOT/images.
 The output from running